Onboarding tutorials in openCARP JupyterLab

 Platform Advantage Disadvantage

-JupyterHub We take care that everything works You need a login for openCARP GitLab; slower due to limited resources
+JupyterHub We take care that everything works You need a login for openCARP GitLab; limited compute resources

 mybinder We take care that everything works All progress is lost after some time without interaction or reload of the page; limited resources; quite long start-up time

-If you use the JupyterHub server, you have to sign-in to openCARP GitLab.
-Please follow the link "Sign in with openCARP Gitlab" and than use the link ->"Helmholtz AI / AAI"<-.
-Please search for you home institution (either in english, your language or as abbreviation) and login to your home institution.
+If you use the JupyterHub server, you have to sign in to the openCARP GitLab.
+Follow the link "Sign in with openCARP Gitlab" and then use "Helmholtz AI / AAI".
+Please search for you home institution (either in English, your language or as abbreviation) and login with your home institution's credentials.
 Follow the instructions on your home institutions authentication webpage.
-If you don't find your home institution, please search for ORCID (if you have), or GitHub (not recommended, but possible).
+If you don't find your home institution you can also use and ORCIDid or GitHub account to sign in.

 Single Cell Tutorials

-Aim of the single cell tutorials is to make you familiar with the command line interface of the single cell electrophysiology model program bench to develop single cell experiments.
+The single cell tutorials aim to make you familiar with the command line interface of the single cell electrophysiology simulation program bench to develop single cell experiments.
 You also will learn basics about carputils.
 We strongy suggest to go through them in sequence.

 Overview page of onboarding tutorials

-The first tutorial should familiarize you with the basic functionality of the ionic model program `bench`.
+The first tutorial familiarizes you with the basic functionality of the ionic model program `bench`.

-The third single cell tutorial should familiarize you with some advanced functionality of the ionic cell model program bench.
+The third single cell tutorial introduces some advanced functionality of the ionic cell model program bench.

 Tissue Tutorials